sarisabban/SinfNet/README.md

 <p align="center">Amoebas:</p>

-<sub>*Just detection of generic cells and differentiates between the active and inactive stages of the life cycle.*</sub>
+<sub>*Just detection of generic cells and differentiates between the active and inactive stages of their life cycle.*</sub>

 <p align="center">Nematodes:</p>